Grounds for Involuntary Termination of Parental Rights - Tennessee

 - The continuation of the parent-child relationship greatly diminishes the child's chances of early integration into a safe, stable, and permanent home.

-- The parent has been found to have committed severe child abuse against any child.
+- The parent has been found to have committed severe child abuse against any child or failed to protect the child from severe child abuse.

 - The parent has been sentenced to more than 2 years' imprisonment for committing severe child abuse.